splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 .. _browser-overrides:

-DNS Overrides and host rewrites
+Host overrides
 ---------------------------------------
-Add DNS override rules to reroute requests from one host to another.
-For example, if you want to test an existing production site against page resources loaded from a development site or a specific CDN edge node.
+Add host override rules to reroute requests from one host to another.
+For example, you can create a host override to test an existing production site against page resources loaded from a development site or a specific CDN edge node.

 .. _browser-validation: